 B&M 1113 is seen for the last time in its original B&M livery at North Adams, MA on May 27,1959 shortly before its sale to the Holyoke Water Power Company.
 Photo courtesy of Boston & Maine Railroad Historical Society.
 Photo Credit: Harry A. Frye Collection.

-Built in October of 1941, just two months before the US entered WWII and locomotive production was halted as America's industrial plants mobilized for war production, 1113 is representative of the type of diesel-electric locomotive that would help revolutionize the railroad industry.
-Ordered by New England's Boston & Maine Railroad (class DS-2c), 1113 performed its duties in New Hampshire and Mechanicville, NY until it was sold to Western Massachusetts' Holyoke Water Power Company in 1959.
+Built in October 1941, just two months before the US entered WWII and locomotive production was halted as America's industrial plants mobilized for war production, 1113 is representative of the type of diesel-electric locomotive that would help revolutionize the railroad industry.
+Ordered by New England's Boston & Maine Railroad (class DS-2c), 1113 performed its duties in locations from New Hampshire to Mechanicville, New York until it was sold to Western Massachusetts' Holyoke Water Power Company in 1959.
 HWP built a new, state of the art coal fired steam generating plant at Mount Tom Junction in Holyoke.
 1113 was renumbered 1849 by HWP to commemorate the opening of the Hadley Falls Dam which fueled the power canal system in Holyoke.
-1849 toiled at the Mount Tom plant for 44 years, helping to keep the region's lights on until the plant was decommissioned in 2014.
+1849 worked at the Mount Tom plant for 44 years, helping to keep the region's lights on until the plant was decommissioned in 2014.
 1849 was declared surplus and earmarked for destruction.
 In 2018, after earlier failed attempts, BSRM was able to save the vintage locomotive from the scrapper's torch.
 Protected by years of seclusion and attentive caretakers, 1113 exists as a preserved example of diesel locomotive development in the steam to diesel transition era and is one of the oldest remaining operational Boston & Maine locomotives.